arnkov/tfx/README.md

 # tfx
 Tfx is an easy to use toy single header WIP graphics abstraction for OpenGL 3.3 and OpenGLes 3.0.
-It embeds glad for OpenGL function loading and tries, to enable painless graphics prototyping.
+It embeds glad for OpenGL function loading and tries to enable painless graphics prototyping.
 It is meant mainly as a personal learning project and propably won't ever be ready for production.

-It aims, to make OpenGL a bit less of a struggle: When to unbind the index buffer?
+It aims to make OpenGL a bit less of a struggle: When to unbind the index buffer?
 What is the active depth compare function?
 And why is everything an int?!
 The style leans a bit towards modern graphics apis, but tfx doesn't hide opengl away.
-You could just use it, to load it and then write plain gl code.
+You could just use it to load it and then write plain gl code.

 If you are looking for something more mature, have a look at sokol_gfx.h or bgfx.
-Right now it compiles as C and c++ on windows and linux.
+Right now it compiles as C and C++ on windows and linux.
 Other platforms should work, but are not tested.

 To use it, just drop the header file into your project, include it and define TFX_IMPL and the backend (TFX_GLCORE/TFX_GLES2) in *one* C/C++ file.
 Optional defines are TFX_NO_STBI and TFX_EXTERNAL_STBI in case you already included stb_image.h somewhere else in your project and/or want to define the implementation at some other point.
 You can find the header linked below.